dreipol/vue-ui/README.md

 }
 ```

-If you are using webpack or rollup to compile your js bundle, remember to configure
+The code in this repo is based on ES2017 and must be transpiled to support older browsers.
-your all your loaders (vue-loader, babel-loader) in order to compile also the `node_modules/@dreipol/vue-ui` dependencies:
+If you are using webpack or rollup to compile your js bundle, remember to configure all loaders
-all the code provided in this repo is written in modern javascript and might need to be transpiled to support older browsers.
+(vue-loader, babel-loader) to also compile the `node_modules/@dreipol/vue-ui` dependency.

 ## Documentation

-Each single module has its own documentation, below you can browse the list of all the available modules:
+Each module contains its own documentation, you can browse the list of all the available modules:

 - [components](/src/components)
 - [mixins](/src/mixins)